 Learn more about expository writing and see some common examples.
 Then, test your knowledge with a quiz.
 Explore our library of over 10,000 lessons Click "next lesson" whenever you finish a lesson and quiz.
 Got It You now have full access to our lessons and courses.
 Expository Writing vs. Technical Writing.
 Expository writing and technical writing make up the majority of the text that we see in our everyday lives.

 I will be upfront about this and say that I am not at all a fan of citing a work that somone else has cited.
 Please find the original reference yourself and cite that instead.
 The reason for this is three-fold: You want to be sure that the “original” author actually exists.
-Secondary Sources - Citations - Academic Guides at Walden University.
+Earlier this year, I conducted an informal in-class experiment with a Master’s level class at the U of C. Secondary Sources - Citations - Academic Guides at Walden University.
 Citations.
 Secondary Sources (aka How to Cite a Source You Found in Another Source) By Timothy McAdoo You’ve probably heard that you should avoid secondary sources when possible.